Student-of-coding/MULTITHREADED-FILE-COMPRESSION-TOOL/README.md

 ## Description

-MTZIPBenchGUI is a lightweight native Win32 C++ application that provides a graphical interface for compressing and decompressing arbitrary files on Windows.
+This is a lightweight native Win32 C++ application that provides a graphical interface for compressing and decompressing arbitrary files on Windows.
 It uses zlib and libdeflate to implement both single-threaded and multithreaded chunked compression, then reports throughput and file-size metrics for comparison.
 Written with the Win32 API in Visual Studio and compiled via the MSVC toolchain, it demonstrates fundamental file-I/O, overlapping I/O, and multithreading techniques in a GUI setting.
 Tested on Windows 7/8/10/11.

 This tool is not just a compressor, but also a learning aid—helping developers understand the mechanics of chunked compression, synchronization (bounded queues), and progress reporting in a Win32 desktop application.